0xW3bJun6l3/Ruck_EC_API/README.md

 # Ruck_EC_API
-Some simple REST API for RUCK EC FAN
+Some simple API for RUCK EC FAN